chapaticoder1/deepmath/README.md

 - Sigmoid Activation
 - Gradients of the Weights and Biases

-final BCE loss for a validation dataset of 200 samples: 0.0076
+Final BCE loss for a validation dataset of 200 samples: 0.0076